How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 • The most popular form of RAM module sold for personal computers is UDIMM, which stands for Unbuffered and/or Unregistered.
 Simply writing “DIMM” on a RAM product listing indicates that it is most likely UDIMM.

-• Since SO-DIMM is required for laptops, it ranks the second most common form of RAM.
+• Since SO-DIMM is required for laptops, it ranks as the second most common form of computer RAM.
 A “small outline,” or SO, is essentially a smaller DIMM.
-As mentioned before, SO-DIMM can also be Unbuffered; this is the type of RAM typically found in laptops.
+As mentioned before, SO-DIMM can also be Unbuffered; this is the type of computer RAM typically found in laptops.

 • MicroDIMM is similar to SO-DIMM but even more compact.
 Although these RAM modules aren’t as widespread as the other two, they might be used by tablets or some smaller laptops.